Fourth Stimulus Check: Will There Be Another Relief Payment?

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The Conference Board forecasts 9.0 percent growth in the second quarter and continued growth through the rest of the year.
 The country’s gross domestic product (GDP), an estimate of economic activity across the U.S., has returned to pre-pandemic levels.

 The stock market continues to perform well too.
-The Dow Jones remains far above where it was at this time last year.
-It reached in record territory on Wednesday, and closed Friday afternoon at 34,687, close to that high.
-This is despite some lingering concerns over inflation and eventual interest rate hikes.
+Despite the recent rollercoaster ride, the Dow Jones remains far above where it was at this time last year.
+It reached into record territory last week before dropping off sharply earlier this week.
+It has since recovered most of those losses, opening Friday morning at 34,855.
+Concerns about the Delta variant and lagging vaccination rates in parts if the world still linger.
 Individual investors, flush with extra stimulus cash, have poured into the market.
-Bigger investors are betting on the strong economic recovery continuing as the year progresses.
+Bigger investors are still betting on the strong economic recovery continuing as the year progresses.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”